sanskritsingh/Telling-Stories-with-Data-Page/Final_Project_Part_II.md

 A graph for all OECD countries.
 As can be seen, many developed countries and popular tourist attractions like Russia, Georgia, Argentina, Maldova and Morocco have a very high accident rate.
 <iframe src="https://data.oecd.org/chart/6iYz" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6iYz" target="_blank">OECD Chart: Road accidents, Deaths, Per 1 000 000 inhabitants, Annual, 1994 – 2019</a></iframe>

-A graph depicting difference between trends for developing countries like India, Bosnia & Herzegovina and Ukraine with that of developed EU countries like France and Italy.
-It is imteresting to see that around 1994 fatal accidents were higher in France in Italy because of an evolving traffic.
+A graph depicting difference between trends for developing countries like India, Bosnia & Herzegovina, and Ukraine with that of developed EU countries like France and Italy.
+Around 1994 fatal accidents were higher in France and Italy because of an evolving traffic.
 During that time, the developing countries did not have access to good roadways and thus accident rates were less.
-Its interesting to see how that has changed over time!!
+It is interesting to see how that has changed over time!!
 <iframe src="https://data.oecd.org/chart/6iYC" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6iYC" target="_blank">OECD Chart: Road accidents, Deaths, Per 1 000 000 inhabitants, Annual, 1994 – 2019</a></iframe>

 A graph for the largest countries (in square miles).
 Point to note - data not available for China and Brazil.